mgumz/knut/README.md

       -tls-cert="": use given cert to start tls -tls-key="": use given key to start tls -tls-onetime=false: use a onetime-in-memory cert+key to drive tls

-### File uploads

-To create an endpoint to POST things to, use `@/endpoint:storage_folder`.
-All multiform encoded data sent to that endpoint will end up in the `storage_folder`.
-If that folder is nonexistant yet, it will be created upon start.

-If you hit the endpoint via GET, a simple upload-form will be rendered.

 ## Build & Installing